The Shyft Group to Highlight Market-Ready Blue Arc™ EV Delivery Vans at ACT Expo 2023

 Company’s vehicle testing exceeds industry requirements

-NOVI, Mich., May 01, 2023 (GLOBE NEWSWIRE) -- The Shyft Group, Inc. SHYF will exhibit its Blue Arc™ EV delivery vehicles at the 12th annual ACT Expo, taking place May 1-4 at the Anaheim Convention Center in Southern California.
+NOVI, Mich., May 01, 2023 (GLOBE NEWSWIRE) -- The Shyft Group, Inc. (NASDAQ: SHYF) will exhibit its Blue Arc™ EV delivery vehicles at the 12th annual ACT Expo, taking place May 1-4 at the Anaheim Convention Center in Southern California.

 Attendees can visit Blue Arc EV at booth #6321 to see the all-electric Class 3 delivery vehicle designed for high-frequency, last-mile fleets and talk to engineering experts.
 Blue Arc delivery vehicles have passed the most stringent emissions standards set by the California Air Resources Board (CARB) and achieved a city driving range of 225 miles with the Class 3 vehicle under CARB test conditions.
 In addition, the company puts its vehicles through additional tests beyond industry requirements to ensure they meet the needs of last-mile delivery.